 - Ignore all emails with links to websites requesting personal or financial information.
 If you receive one, delete it immediately.

-- If you are suspicious about an email that appears to have been sent by the CMA or Joule, contact the Member Centre immediately 1-888-855-2555
+- If you are suspicious about an email that appears to have been sent by the CMA or its subsidiary companies, contact the Member Service Centre immediately at 1-888-855-2555

 How we use information collected on our website